hanami/controller/README.md

 ### Http Cache

-It sets your headers correctly according to RFC 2616 / 14.9 for more on standard cache control directives: http://tools.ietf.org/html/rfc2616#section-14.9.1
+Lotus::Controller sets your headers correctly according to RFC 2616 / 14.9 for more on standard cache control directives: http://tools.ietf.org/html/rfc2616#section-14.9.1

 You can easily set the Cache-Control header for your actions: